selinaH2fly/new_h175/README.md

 # h175_model_anode
-Model for the anode subsystem of H175
+Model of the anode subsystem of H175